What is Externality of Production?

 A positive externality refers to the economic benefit enjoyed by a third party not directly related to the economic transaction.
 Some examples of positive externalities of production are given below:

-- Treatment for a contagious disease administered by a private hospital to a patient provides considerable benefit to the neighbors of the patient, who do not bear the cost of this benefit.
+- Treatment for a contagious disease administered by a private hospital to a patient provides considerable benefit to the neighbors of the patient (i.e., herd immunity), who do not bear the cost of this benefit.

-- Education imparted by a school to thousands of students enhances the skillset of the economy’s workforce and benefits the society in numerous ways.
+- The education imparted by a school to thousands of students enhances the skillset of the economy’s workforce and benefits society as a whole in numerous ways.

-- Adoption of organic farming techniques by a farmer helps the environment and the health of those who consume the food.
+- Adoption of organic farming techniques by a farmer helps the environment and the health of those who consume the food and those that live nearby.

-- When the developer of the World Wide Web made it available free of cost, he generated a huge positive externality.
+- When the developers of the World Wide Web made it available free of cost, he generated a huge positive externality.

 - An industrial equipment manufacturer providing first aid training to its employees to increase job safety may enable them to save lives outside the factory as well.